zachoriel/We-Have-C-At-Home/README.md

 - Fully compatible with Burst and `IJobParallelFor`
 - No GC, optional disposal — reset the arena, not the heap
 - Fully integrated with Unity's Test Framework, including a premade unit test suite with pass/fail reporting
-- Extensive guardrails against invalid alignment, OOM errors, segfaults, etc.
+- Extensive guardrails against memory leaks, invalid alignment, OOM errors, segfaults, etc.

 ---